papes1ns/atomicfarm-starter/README.md

 ## Setup

-Here's the steps to get the development environment up and running.
+Here're the steps to get the development environment up and running.

 1. Highly recommend using [vscode](https://code.visualstudio.com/) and installing the recommended extensions for the best development experience.
 1. Install [direnv](https://direnv.net/) to automatically source the `.envrc` file when you `cd` to this project.
 This is crucial for the docker compose file to read the environment variables.